Welcome to our list of best places to visit USA edition!

-We have taken city breaks to several cities including New York, Philadelphia, Chicago, San Francisco, and San Antonio; we have eaten a variety of cuisines from New York-style cheesecake and Chicago’s deep dish pizza to Native American fry bread in Arizona and elk steak in Colorado.
+We have taken city breaks to several cities including New York, Philadelphia, Chicago, San Francisco, San Diego, and San Antonio; we have eaten a variety of cuisines from New York-style cheesecake and Chicago’s deep dish pizza to Native American fry bread in Arizona and elk steak in Colorado.

-We have traveled solo, with friends, as a couple, with our 2 kids, and also been on multigenerational family trips.
+We have traveled as solo travelers, with friends, as a couple, with our 2 kids, and also been on multigenerational family trips.

 We have loved every minute of exploring America and have several more road trips planned for the future; after all there are so many of the best places to travel to in the USA!

 This is our attempt to make a list of our favorite places to visit in the USA, which you should add to your travel bucket list.